About Us

 Certified Medical Illustrator

-Jeni holds a faculty appointment as an Associate Professor in the Department of Art as Applied to Medicine where she previously received her Master of Arts in Medical and Biological Illustration.
+Jeni is a highly regarded medical illustrator who holds a faculty appointment as an Associate Professor in the Department of Art as Applied to Medicine where she previously received her Master of Arts in Medical and Biological Illustration.
 Her background includes experience in medical and scientific illustration for publication and patient education, 2D animation, web interactivity and graphic design.
-Jennifer is a professional member and served on the Board of Governors of the Association of Medical Illustrators.
-She served as a scientific illustrator and research associate in entomology for the Smithsonian Institution in Washington, DC.
-She is also a professional member of the GNSI, The Illustrators Club of Washington, DC, and has served for 4 terms as a Board Member and is currently an advisor to the Vesalius Trust.
-She has received numerous grants and awards for her work including Awards of Merit and Excellence from the AMI, a Smithsonian Women’s Committee Grant, a James Smithson Society Fellowship, and a Vesalius Trust Research Grant.
-Ms. Fairman is also the 1999 recipient of the Inez Demonet Award.
-She was recently inducted as a Fellow of the AMI and received it’s Outstanding Achievement Award.
+Jennifer is a professional member of the Association of Medical Illustrators (AMI) and is a past Chair of its Mentorship Committee.
+She was inducted as a 2007 Fellow of the AMI and is a two-time recipient of it’s Outstanding Achievement Award.
+She is currently serving as the AMI’s President.

 What is the vision of the website?

 “Patient education is one of the hallmarks of the medical illustrator.
-This website will serve as a comprehensive educational guide to patients and their families looking to find a resource that can help give them understanding and comfort as they seek answers to their questions about diabetes.”
+Between effective communications visuals, an engaging podcast, and new media via animation and video, this website will serve as a comprehensive educational guide to patients and their families looking to find a resource that can help give them understanding and comfort as they seek answers to their questions about diabetes.”

 Manager